BaguetteBoiTuna/NTPU/2024-10-29-cib_midterm_report_dante.md

 ### Conclusion

-Adaptive music significantly enhances the gaming experience by providing immersive and emotionally resonant soundscapes.
-However, developers must carefully consider the technical challenges and potential costs associated with its implementation.
+Adaptive music enriches gaming with immersive, emotionally resonant soundscapes, though developers must weigh its technical demands and costs

 As media consumers, exploring the principles of adaptive music can offer valuable insights into how sound and music shape immersive experiences beyond gaming.
 Think about how these dynamic soundscapes could apply to educational technology or storytelling, where real time responsiveness can deepen engagement.
 Consider how adaptive audio could influence future approaches to interactive learning, making lessons more engaging and emotionally resonant for students.
 I saw on twitter that a teacher uses a specific playlist for tests, and it seems to work well with the students.